Fast randomized numerical rank estimation for numerically low-rank matrices: Introduction

 Low-rank matrices are ubiquitous in scientific computing and data science.
 Sometimes a matrix of interest can be shown to be of numerically low rank~\cite{beckermann2017singular,udell2019big}, for example by showing that the singular values decay rapidly.
 More often, matrices that arise in applications may have a hidden low-rank structure, such as low-rank off-diagonal blocks~\cite{martinsson2019fast,MartinssonTroppacta}.
 As is well known, low-rank approximation is also the basis for principal component analysis.

 Numerous studies and computational algorithms exploit the (approximately) low-rank structure of these types of matrices to devise efficient algorithms.
 Such algorithms usually require finding a low-rank approximation of a given matrix.
-For large-scale matrices that cannot be treated by classical algorithms, randomized algorithms have become a powerful and reliable tool for efficiently computing a near-best low-rank approximation.
-Landmark references on randomized SVD are~\cite{halko2011finding,woodruff2014sketching}.
+For large-scale matrices, traditional deterministic algorithms for low-rank approximation based on computing a truncated singular value decomposition (SVD) might be infeasible.
+This can be caused by the sheer scale of the matrix and the complexity of classical algorithms, as well as the fact that access to the matrix may be restricted because it is stored in RAM or cannot be stored at all (streaming model)~\cite{MartinssonTroppacta}.
+Randomized algorithms have become a powerful and reliable tool for efficiently computing a near-best low-rank approximation for such matrices.
+Landmark references on randomized low-rank factorizations are~\cite{woodruff2014sketching} and ~\cite{halko2011finding}, which extensively analyze the randomized SVD.

-A key step in low-rank algorithms, including randomized SVD, is the determination of the numerical rank.
+A key step in low-rank algorithms, including randomized SVD, is the determination of the numerical rank (based on the spectral norm).
 For instance, a variety of low-rank factorization techniques require the target rank of the factorization as input information.
-Once a low-rank approximation $\hat A_r$ of the specified target rank has been computed, a posteriori estimation of the error $\|A-\hat A_r\|$ via a small number of matrix-vector multiplications~\cite{MartinssonTroppacta} is a reliable means of checking if the input rank $r$ was sufficient.
+Once a low-rank approximation $\hat A_r$ of the specified target rank has been computed, a posteriori estimation of the error $\|A-\hat A_r\|_2$ via a small number of matrix-vector multiplications~\cite{MartinssonTroppacta} is a reliable means of checking if the input rank $r$ was sufficient.
 If $r$ was too low, one would need to sample the matrix with more vectors.
 This clearly requires more computational work, and can be a major difficulty in the streaming model, wherein revisiting the matrix is impossible~\cite{tropp2019streaming}.
 Conversely, if the input rank $r$ was too high, the computational cost of computing $\hat A_r$ would be higher than it could be.
 Having a fast and reliable rank estimator is therefore highly desirable.